sol-eng/powerpoint/README.md

 ### Features

-You can generate most elements supported by Pandoc’s Markdown with the PowerPoint output including: Inline formatting; lists; LaTeX math expressions/equations; hyperlinks; block quotations; and more.
-Additionally, PowerPoint output support these nice features:
+You can generate most elements supported by Pandoc’s Markdown with the PowerPoint output including: Inline formatting, lists, LaTeX math expressions/equations, hyperlinks, block quotations,ß and more.
+PowerPoint output also supports these nice features:

 * Images and tables
 * Columns